-Please note that both Cam and Uley Surgeries are CLOSED for Staff Training on Wednesday 27 March from 1pm - 5pm.
+Please note that both Surgeries at Cam and Uley are closed for Staff Training on Tuesday 23 July 2019 from 1pm - 4pm.

 Can't make it?
 Call to cancel